camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/post-variable-instance-query-count.html.md

   </tr>
   <tr>
     <td>executionIdIn</td>
-    <td>Only include historic variable instances which belongs to one of the passed execution ids.</td>
+    <td>Only include historic variable instances which belong to one of the passed execution ids.</td>
   </tr>
   <tr>
     <td>taskIdIn</td>
-    <td>Only include historic variable instances which belongs to one of the passed task ids.</td>
+    <td>Only include historic variable instances which belong to one of the passed task ids.</td>
   </tr>
   <tr>
     <td>activityInstanceIdIn</td>
-    <td>Only include historic variable instances which belongs to one of the passed activity instance ids.</td>
+    <td>Only include historic variable instances which belong to one of the passed activity instance ids.</td>
   </tr>
 </table>